Skip to content

 Dedicated Gateways

-Nirvana plan users get a private IPFS gateway at a unique subdomain.
+All paid plans (Bodhi, Karma, Nirvana) include a private IPFS gateway at a unique subdomain.
 This gateway only serves files pinned to your account — it won't resolve CIDs from other users or the public IPFS network.

 Gateways list page with multiple gateway cards